 Home equity loan: A home equity loan is a type of second mortgage you can take out on your home to cover home-related expenses, like home improvement projects.
+The amount you can borrow depends on how much home equity you have built.
 Your home is used as collateral, which means your credit score doesn’t matter as much compared to a personal loan.
-The downside is you could lose your home to the bank if you default on the home-backed loan
+This makes it a great option for home repair loans for bad credit.
+The downside is that you could lose your home to the bank if you default on the home-backed loan.

 Home equity line of credit: A HELOC is like a home equity loan in that you can borrow money to finance home improvements using your home as collateral.
-But instead of receiving a lump sum, it’s a revolving credit line similar to how a credit card works.
+But instead of giving you a lump sum, a HELOC acts as a revolving credit line similar to how a credit card works.
 This is good if you have ongoing improvements and aren’t sure when you’ll need the money (or how much).

 The bottom line

-While bad credit can make or break your chances of getting a home improvement loan, you still have some options to borrow extra cash.
-Review each option you have, whether it’s an online lender or a bank or credit union near you.
+While bad credit can make or break your chances of getting a home improvement loan, you still have some options to borrow cash.
+Review each option you have, including online lenders, banks or credit unions near you.

-After you’ve gotten your home repair loan for bad credit, it’s important to make regular on-time payments every month to make sure your credit score doesn’t tank.
+Use a loan calculator to determine if you can afford the monthly payments before taking out the loan.
+After you’ve gotten your loan, it’s important to make on-time payments every month to make sure your credit score doesn’t tank.
 Budget for your new loan and do your best to pay off any other outstanding debt to give your credit score a boost.
 Even with a new loan, you should work on getting your credit score in the best shape possible.